xj-m/auto1Point3Acres/README.md

 ## Summary

-An automated script to get the daily reward in 1point3auto (一亩三分地).
-The deployment is based on Heroku.
+An automated script to get the daily reward in 1point3auto (一亩三分地), utilizing pytesseract to creak the captcha, deployed on Heroku

 ## Deployment

 ### Step1: create your Heroku app

-Click the **Deploy to Heroku** Button below, this will take you to a website that helps you set up an Heroku app, (you need to create an account first if you don't have one)
+Click the `Deploy to Heroku` Button below, this will take you to a website that helps you set up an Heroku app, (you need to create an account first if you don't have one)

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 ### Step2: set up variables

-Update the `USERNAME` and `PASSWORD` values with your 1point3acres username and password.
+Input the `USERNAME` and `PASSWORD` values with your 1point3acres username and password.

 <img src="https://i.imgur.com/jV8a7fQ.png" width="600px">